Cong, BJP demand high-level probe in blackmailing case against Kalahandi woman | Politics

 The BJD, however, rejected the allegations as baseless.

-The 26-year-old woman, a resident of Kalahandi, was arrested last week on the charge of blackmailing a girl, and also an Odia film producer.
-The police have booked the woman, her husband and another person under different sections of the IPC and the IT Act.
+The 26-year-old woman, Archana Nag, was arrested last week on the charge of blackmailing a lady and an Odia film producer.
+The police have booked Nag, her husband and another person under different sections of the IPC and the IT Act.

 ''Police have utterly failed to conduct a proper investigation into the case, in which several senior ruling party leaders, including ministers, are said to be involved.
 The matter raises further suspicion as police are not revealing the names of all those having links with the blackmailing racket,'' BJP Mahila Morcha president Smruti Patnaik alleged at a press conference on Tuesday.